 Experts predict that more advanced patient portals are the next step, with online prescription refills, live chats with specialists, and more becoming standard as time goes on.
 Having a more advanced patient portal than your competition will help you stand out to new patients and retain current patients.

-Content marketing has been an essential tool for years in the digital marketing campaigns of other industries.
+Content marketing has been an essential tool for years in the digital marketing campaigns of other industries, including healthcare marketing campaigns.
 It is a highly effective way to organically drive traffic and reach new customers, so it’s only natural that it would catch on in the medical community.

 Content marketing can also help practices stand out as authorities in their healthcare niches.
 A regular stream of high quality, knowledgeable content can establish a provider as the go-to resource on any given topic, inspiring confidence in potential patients.

 There are currently more than 2.5 billion people using smartphones worldwide.
-Couple this with the number of people searching for health-related information online, and the need for a mobile-first approach is clear.
+Couple this with the number of people searching for health-related information online, and the need for a marketing plan with a mobile-first approach is clear.